 Repaying a debt of kindness.
 The story is from the Zhou dynasty when the state of Wu was mounting a war against the state of Zheng.
 A Zheng fisherman offered to try to stop the conflict.
 He boldly went to the enemy general Wu Zixu and reminded him that his father had saved Wu's life a long time ago.
 The general then recalled the incident and in repayment of the kindness called off his attack on Zheng.

 One is just as bad as the other

 Two brothers showing similar personalities.
 Two people hard to tell apart.

 Wasting your time on pointless efforts.
 The 'lute' in this case is the qin, a traditional musical instrument.
 To address an inappropriate and unappreciative audience.
-A story from the Han dynasty when Mouzi Lihuolun, a Confucian scholar, who failed to describe Buddhist teaching because his audience had no basic understanding of it.
+A story from the Han dynasty when Mouzi Lihuolun, a Confucian scholar, tried to describe Buddhist teaching to an audience but failed because his audience had no basic understanding of the concepts.